osmanbeyoglulab/SPaRTAN/pySPaRTAN/README.md

 Sample datasets used in our study can be downloaded from http://www.pitt.edu/~xim33/SPaRTAN

 ## System requirements
-Besides python standard library packages (i.e. argparse, functools, etc.), pySPaRTAN requires some other package from PyPI repository, such as pandas, numpy, sklearn, scipy, and matplotlib.
-In order to improve the running time performance, we converted some computationally intensive python functions into two Cython modules which, are platform dependent.
-We have built Cython extensions for Window, Mac, and Linux system, which are .pyd for Windows and .so files for Mac and Linux.
-You can also build Cython extensions onsite by running setup.py file, which is also explained in this tutorial.
+The code was generated in python 3.7.
+Besides python installation, some other packages from PyPI repository, such as pandas, numpy, sklearn, scipy, and matplotlib need to be installed additionaly.
+In order to improve the running time performance, we converted some computationally intensive python functions into two Cython modules which are platform dependent.
+We have built those Cython extensions for Window(.pyd files), Mac(.so files), and Linux system(.so files) respectivly.
+Cython extensions can be built onsite as well by running setup.py file, which is explained in the section "Cython extension compilation".

 ## Installation
 Download the reporsitory from https://github.com/osmanbeyoglulab/SPaRTAN